gsagnol/picos/doc/optdes.rst

 approximate and exact D-optimal design: (MI)SOCP
 ================================================

-The D-optimal design problem has a convex programming formulation:
+The D-optimal design problem has a SOCP formulation involving a geometric mean in the objective function:

 .. math::
    :nowrap: